-The next few riffs should give you a clear idea of how many riffs you can generate this way.
+The next few riffs should give you a clear idea of how many guitar riffs and chord progressions you can generate this way.

 Note that I’ll be using palm muting technique in some of these riffs.
-The reason is that power chords on their own can get pretty boring if you don’t throw in something interesting like palm muting.
+The reason is that power chord progressions on their own can get pretty boring if you don’t throw in something interesting like palm muting.

 The first riff using this method is quite simple and one that’s also quite common in Punk Rock and Heavy Metal music.

-The next riff does away with the palm muting and uses rests to create rhythmic interest.
+The next riff does away with the palm muting and uses rests to create rhythmic interest to the chord progression.

-The final riff using the power chord sequence method is a bit more complex since it introduces semiquaver patterns and an off beat rhythm.
+The final riff using the power chord progression method is a bit more complex since it introduces semiquaver patterns and an off-beat rhythm.